Hours for Visiting

 Guests may use their cell phones throughout the hospital.

-Visitors may wait in the main lobby at the front entrance, the Critical/Coronary Care Unit Waiting Room or the cafeteria on the hospital’s lower level.
+Visitors may wait in the main lobby at the front entrance, north entrance lobby or cafeteria on the hospital’s lower level.

 The hospital’s chapel – located near the Medical/Surgical Unit – is also available to visitors.